 Are Tiwal inflatable hulls fragile?

 Tiwal boats have been tried and tested under a wide variety of operating conditions.
 The tests include strong wind conditions, seas with short, long waves, launching in complicated places with rocks and UV resistance tests.
+Since 2021, we have evolved the manufacturing processes of our hulls to improve performance and durability.

 If inflatable vehicles are used mainly for their lightness and ease of handling, they are also chosen for their robustness!